The Standard Model as an Effective Field Theory: Candidate field theories: the SM, SMEFT and HEFT

 When expanding around the vev in unitary gauge, a distinction between $D^2 h$ and $\Box h$ is absent.
 As expected, the on-shell effective field theory approach of removing all $p^2$ invariants for $h$ can be achieved with a {\it gauge dependent} field redefinition, and $h$ can be canonically normalized for calculations with \cite{Alonso:2013hga,Hartmann:2015aia} \bea h \rightarrow h\Big( 1 + (C_{H\Box} - \frac{1}{4} C_{HD}) \bar{v}_T^2 \Big(1 + \frac{h}{\bar{v}_T} + \frac{h^2}{3 \bar{v}_T^2} \Big) \Big). \eea This distinction between the ability to remove derivative terms on $h$ and not $H$ is problematic as $\rm SU_L(2) \times U_Y(1)$ is Higgsed, and one uses $ \rm SU_L(2)$ global symmetry rotations to rotate the theory to a form where only the $h$ field takes on a vev.
 This is also done when including corrections in the EFT.
 If this symmetry is broken by assumption, or an ill defined Lagrangian convention choice, a mismatch between the vev and the fluctuations around the vev can be introduced in a gauge dependent manner.
 This in turn can render a parameterization of new physics effects intrinsically gauge dependent and unsuitable to use in the event that real (gauge independent) deviations from the SM are found using EFT techniques.
 Such a parameterization can break structures in the EFT intrinsic to its construction and well defined nature, leading to stronger constraints that are misleading on the Wilson coefficient space.
 See Section \ref{subsec:reparam} for a discussion on such a structure - that is known as a SMEFT reparameterization invariance, which when not broken by assumption, or an inconsistent parameterization, requires that combination of data sets be used to lift degeneracies between parameters.
 This issue can change bounds on Wilson coefficients by orders of magnitude \cite{Berthier:2016tkq}, so great care should be taken to avoid introducing inconsistencies of this form in SMEFT studies.

-In addition to preforming the field redefinitions in Eqns.~\ref{set1redefine}-\ref{set3redefine} one can directly translate between operator bases once a minimal non-redundant basis is found.
+In addition to preforming the field redefinitions in Eqs.~\ref{set1redefine}-\ref{set3redefine} one can directly translate between operator bases once a minimal non-redundant basis is found.
 This is done by constructing $\mathcal{L}_6$ operator relations directly out of the SM EOM's in Section~\ref{SMEOM} and then employing them to transition between bases.
-As illustrated by Eqn.~\ref{EOMBshift} there is a gauge independent field redefinition that underlies the EOM relations in Eqn.~\ref{pops}.\footnote{We explicitly separate out the integration by parts identity $P_T = - Q_{H \Box} -4 Q_{H D}$.} An example of these relationships is between the flavour singlet operator forms appearing in Ref.~\cite{Giudice:2007fh}
+As illustrated by Eq.~\ref{EOMBshift} there is a gauge independent field redefinition that underlies the EOM relations in Eq.~\ref{pops}.\footnote{We explicitly separate out the integration by parts identity $P_T = - Q_{H \Box} -4 Q_{H D}$.} An example of these relationships is between the flavour singlet operator forms appearing in Ref.~\cite{Giudice:2007fh}

 and the Warsaw basis operators in Table ~\ref{op59}, given by \cite{Alonso:2013hga}